f00f/eris

 I’m not a classic Linuxer (I switched in 2015) but I did once try Mandrake out of historical curiosity.
 From what I hear it was the recommended “beginner-friendly” distro before Ubuntu came out.
 And based on how hard it was to get working on a VM, I now understand why classic Linuxers talk about Ubuntu like it was this huge sea change.

-f00f/eris@startrek.websiteto Linux@lemmy.ml•How was your experience using Linux in college?English39·10 months agoLibreOffice has opened every DOC(X) the school has sent me, albeit imperfectly, and all assignments are turned in as PDFs, which I usually make using Markdown and LaTeX.
+f00f/eris@startrek.websiteto Linux@lemmy.ml•How was your experience using Linux in college?English39·1 year agoLibreOffice has opened every DOC(X) the school has sent me, albeit imperfectly, and all assignments are turned in as PDFs, which I usually make using Markdown and LaTeX.
 I have had to use Office 365 for collaboration, but only about twice a year, and that runs very smoothly in Firefox.
 On one occasion I tried to collaborate with CryptPad, but it didn’t work as well as I hoped.

 Most computer labs at my uni run Windows 10, rarely 11, but a lot of the science labs run Linux.
 A surprising amount of the software required for classes has been open-source, too.